Niloy333/Wearanize_plus/README.md

 ### `read_PlugNPlay_EDF.py`

 - Provides example code to read individual EDF files and extract information from multiple EDF files using Python.
+- Note: The raw signals are stored in the Float32 datatype.
+However, they are usually read in Float64.
+To save space, convert them to Float32.
 - Note: Storing raw signals from all EDF files simultaneously requires substantial memory.

 ### `read_PlugNPlay_EDF.m`